-The nursery seeks wwoofers who are interested in what the nursery is doing and who want to learn.
+We’re looking for wwoofers who are particularly interested in what the nursery is doing and who want to learn.
 Our preference is for volunteers who are already studying horticulture or agriculture, or who are actively involved in working with the land.
 Some prior horticultural knowledge or experience is essential.

-Some of the activities are quite physically demanding and for this reason physical fitness is important.
-Volunteers MUST be able to follow directions in English.
-The horticultural activities are all outdoors.
-On average we would require about thirty-five hours help per week.
+Some of the activities are physically demanding and for this reason physical fitness is essential.
+Volunteers MUST be able to follow instructions in English (volunteers unable to do this will be asked to leave).
+Volunteers must have reasonable personal communication skills.

-For 2017, the nursery is particularly seeking long term wwoofers who can commit to a minimum period of one month.
+The nursery is particularly seeking long term wwoofers who can commit to a minimum period of one month.
 In return, the nursery is offering one-to-one training and mentoring in land rehabilitation and orchard work.